Study of Elironrasib and Daraxonrasib as Monotherapies and Combination Therapy in Participants With Advanced KRAS G12C Mutant Solid Tumors

 Detailed Description

-This is an open-label, multicenter, Phase 1b study of RMC-6291 in combination with RMC-6236 in participants with advanced KRAS G12C-mutated solid tumors, to identify the maximum tolerated dose (MTD) and/or recommended Phase 2 dose and schedule (RP2DS) and provide a preliminary assessment of the antitumor activity of RMC-6291 in participants with KRASG12C tumors.
+This is an open-label, multicenter, Phase 1b/2 study evaluating elironrasib and daraxonrasib, administered as monotherapy and in combination, in patients with advanced KRAS G12C-mutated solid tumors to determine the maximum tolerated dose (MTD), identify the recommended Phase 2 dose and schedule (RP2DS), and preliminarily assess antitumor activity.

 Study Type